 Ian McEwan has won several awards since he became an author.
 The first one was the Somerset Maugham Award for the collection of short stories First Love, Last Rites, published in 1975.
 He also won the Man Booker Prize in 1998 with Amsterdam.

 Saturday is set at the beginning of the 21st century and takes place during one single day, although references to past events are made.
-A demonstration happening in February 2003 against the invasion of Iraq serves as the backdrop for a reflection by the main character, Henry Perowne, about personal satisfaction, the meaning of his life and the protest taking place.
-The 48-year-old neurosurgeon has a family dinner arranged, but it doesn’t end as he planned, mainly because danger doesn’t always come from where we expect to.
+The demonstration staged in February 2003 against the invasion of Iraq serves as backdrop for a reflection by the main character, Henry Perowne, about personal satisfaction, the meaning of his life, and the protest taking place.
+The 48-year-old neurosurgeon has a family dinner organised, but it doesn’t end as he planned, mainly because danger doesn’t always come from where we expect it to.

 A female character takes centre stage in Sweet Tooth.
-After graduating from Cambridge University in the early 1970’s, Serena Frome is recruited by the MI5.
+After graduating from the University of Cambridge in the early 1970s, Serena Frome is recruited by the MI5.
 She gets involved in a secret program to fight communism through infiltration in the intellectual world.
 Her assignment is to select young writers with anti-communist views to whom she is to offer financial assistance.
 However, her personal feelings start colliding with her professional life, influencing the outcome of this spy novel mixed with love story.

-There were two books that I really didn’t like and that I ended up not keeping on my shelves.
+There are two books by Ian McEwan that I didn’t like and that I ended up not keeping on my shelves.
 On Chesil Beach is one of them.
 This book really wasn’t for me.
-It tells the story of a newly married couple, Edward Mayhem and Florence Ponting, who try to go through their honeymoon, in 1962, while struggling with different views and sentiments on sex.
+It tells the story of a newly married couple, Edward Mayhem and Florence Ponting, who are going through their honeymoon, in 1962, while struggling with different views and sentiments on sex.
 I just found it really tedious and uninteresting.

 Although I didn’t like all of Ian McEwan’s books that I’ve read, I want to continue to delve into his work.
 In the future, I plan to read Amsterdam, Black Dogs, Nutshell, The Cement Garden and The Child in Time.
 Hopefully they will be new additions to my favourite books by Ian McEwan.